Skip to Content

 Faculty teaching WR classes report that their students who use the Writing Lab feel confident and invested in their writing.

-The English Department’s Writing Associates offers peer tutoring support for students taking 100- and 200-level courses in the English Department (ENG), Composition Program (WR), Clark Honors College (HC), or American English Institute (AEIS).
+The English Department’s Writing Associates program offers peer tutoring support for students taking 100-, 200-, and 300-level courses in the English Department (ENG), Clark Honors College (HC), or American English Institute (AEIS).
 Writing Associates are undergraduate English majors and minors.

 Tutoring in other subjects and other kinds of academic support are available at the Tutoring and Academic Engagement Center.